Lady Evelyn Cobbold

-Zainab Cobbold (born Lady Evelyn Murray; 17 July 1867 – January 1963) was a Scottish diarist, traveller and noblewoman who was known for her conversion to Islam in the Victorian era.
+Lady Evelyn Cobbold (née Murray; 17 July 1867 – 25 January 1963), also known as Zainab Cobbold, was a Scottish diarist, traveller and noblewoman who was known for her conversion to Islam in 1915.

 Biography

 Born in Edinburgh in 1867, she was the eldest daughter of Charles Adolphus Murray, 7th Earl of Dunmore and Lady Gertrude Coke, daughter of the Second Earl of Leicester.
 She married John Dupuis Cobbold in All Saints' Church Cairo, Egypt on 23 April 1891.
 Following a party in May 1891, at the Cobbold family home Holywells, Ipswich, they settled there.
 Here the couple had three children between 1893 and 1900: Winifred Evelyn (1892–1965), Ivan Cobbold (1897–1944), and Pamela Cobbold (1900–1932).
 However, in 1922 she separated from her husband.
 Subsequently she lived in London and on the Glencarron Estate.

 Childhood

 Cobbold spent much of her childhood in Algiers and Cairo in the company of Muslim nannies.
 She considered herself a Muslim from a young age despite not officially professing her faith until she met the Pope.
 She became a Mayfair socialite.
 She spent her childhood winters in North Africa where her fascination with Islam developed.